brontosaurusrex/brontosaurusrex.github.io/_posts/2016-01-08-debian-live-build-with-some-helper-scripts.markdown

 ---
 published: true
-title: Debian live-build with some helper scripts
+title: Debian liveBuild with some helper scripts
 layout: post
 ---
 > I've created a live-build development environment for those